needle-mirror/com.unity.xr.arfoundation/Documentation~/trackable-managers.md

 | `ARTrackedObjectManager`      | `trackedObjectsChanged` |
 | `ARParticipantManager`        | `participantsChanged` |

 A trackable will always be added before it is updated or removed.
-Likewise, a trackable can not be removed unless it was first added.
-Updates depend on the semantics of the trackable, and the provider-specific implementation.
+Likewise, a trackable can't be removed unless it was added first.
+Updates depend on the trackable's semantics and the provider-specific implementation.

-### Adding and Removing Trackables
+### Adding and removing trackables

 Some trackables, like anchors and environment probes, can be added and removed manually.
 Other trackables, like planes, are automatically detected and removed.
-Some trackables can be both manually added and automatically created.
-The relevant managers provide methods for addtion and removal when supported.
+Some trackables can be added manually or created automatically.
+Where supported, the relevant managers provide methods for addtion and removal.

 You should never `Destroy` a trackable component or its `GameObject` directly.
-For trackables that support manual removal, its manager will provide a method to remove it.
-For example, to remove an anchor, you would call `RemoveAnchor` on the `ARAnchorManager`.
+For trackables that support manual removal, their manager provides a method to remove it.
+For example, to remove an anchor, you need to call `RemoveAnchor` on the `ARAnchorManager`.

-When you manually add a trackable, it may not be tracked by the underlying subsystem immediately.
-You will not get an added event for that trackable until the subsystem reports that it has been added (typically on the next frame).
+When you manually add a trackable, the underlying subsystem might not track it immediately.
+You won't get an added event for that trackable until the subsystem reports that it has been added (typically on the next frame).
 During the time between manual addition and the added event, the trackable will be in a "pending" state.
 You can check this with the `pending` property on every trackable.

 For example, if you add an anchor, it will likely be pending until the next frame:

 ```csharp
 var anchor = AnchorManager.AddAnchor(new Pose(position, rotation));
 Debug.Log(anchor.pending); // "true"